smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 #### Modifications in ATF

-sdl_atf tool should be executed on host workstation, but SDL will be ran on remote virtual workstation.
+sdl_atf tool should be executed on host workstation, but SDL will be run on remote virtual workstation.

-For support remote automated testing of SDL, the following proposal should be implemented: https://github.com/LuxoftAKutsan/sdl_evolution/blob/remote_atf_proxy/proposals/nnnn-remote_atf_testing.md
+For support of SDL remote automated testing, the following proposal should be implemented: https://github.com/LuxoftAKutsan/sdl_evolution/blob/remote_atf_proxy/proposals/nnnn-remote_atf_testing.md

 #### Modifications in the test scripts